perxpective/Cybersecurity-Therapy/MRE/MRE MST Revision.md

 1. Drag and drop the malware into the CFF Explorer
 2. Repeat previous step to load the other malware file
 3. Compare the Section Headers of packed and unpacked malware
-4. Explore Optional Header after program is loaded into memory
+4. Explore Optional Header after program is loaded into memory - locate the entry point location
 5.

 ## Tips